yaweli/pipi/README.md

 SETV|replace a value inside a form field
 GO|jump to a new url
 |...more to come

+The label will have the M with the field new value and in M("ID") the id of the field.

 The #INCLUDE will help us reference the labels without the name of the routine. instead of :